luismaia/redmine_email_fetcher/README.md

 =====================

-This redmine plugin extends the Redmine [Receiving emails](http://www.redmine.org/projects/redmine/wiki/RedmineReceivingEmails#Fetching-emails-from-a-POP3-server) functionality by allowing the configuration of email accounts from where emails should be fetched periodically.
+This redmine plugin extends the Redmine [Receiving emails](http://www.redmine.org/projects/redmine/wiki/RedmineReceivingEmails#Fetching-emails-from-a-POP3-server) functionality by allowing the configuration of email accounts from where emails should be periodically fetched.

 __Features__:

  * Stores IMAP and POP3 email configurations.
  * Associate each email configuration with the desired project, tracker and optionally with categories and priority.
- * Allow manual email connection test and emails fetch.
+ * Allow manual email connection test and fetch.
- * A new task allows the cronjob to fetch emails from all active email configurations.
+ * Adds a task which allows the cronjob to fetch emails from all active email configurations.
- * A configuration can be inactivate in order to stop its emails synchronization with Redmine.
+ * Allows a configuration to be inactivated to stop its emails synchronisation with Redmine.

 __Remarks__:

 * The plugin is prepared and intended to run with any IMAP and POP3 email account, however some issues can accur due to security certificates.
-* If you will be using SSL, please check that the machine has the proper certificates installed by running the following commands in the terminal:
+* When using SSL, please check that the machine has the proper certificates installed by running the following terminal commands:
   * `openssl`
   * `s_client -connect HOST:PORT`
-* The Categories and Priority fields are free text, so if you update their name is your responsibility to update them accordingly in this plugin administration
+* The Categories and Priority fields are free text, so if you update their names it is your responsibility to update them accordingly in this plugin administration

 Installation & Upgrade